 Fresh Lemon Berry Trifle is an elegant and grown-up dessert, yet so easy to make.
-The versatile Trifle can be made with any combinations of fresh fruit and homemade whipped cream or custard.
+The versatile Trifle can be made with any combination of fresh fruit and homemade whipped cream or custard.
 The abundance of fresh fruit this time of year makes this a perfect summer treat.
-To save a few minutes you can use a premade whipped cream.
-However, for a more delicate and fresh flavor, I highly recommend going the homemade route.
+To save a few minutes you can use a pre-made whipped cream.
+However, for a more delicate and fresh flavor, I highly recommend giving homemade whipped cream a try.

 Trifle is an easy dessert made with fruit, a thin layer of cake or ladyfingers, and a custard or cream layer.

 Prepare all the separate elements before you begin to assemble the trifle.

 Start with the right glassware.
 Those big glass dishes can be overwhelming when you just need a dessert for one person.
 Smaller individual trifle bowls are available and every smaller household should own one or two.

 When making a berry trifle use a denser cake like a pound cake for the base.
 Brownies work well if you prefer a sweeter base.
 I avoid light and airy cake which may very well end up a soggy mess and ruin the look of your pretty Trifle.
 Cut the cake base into a circle using a cookie cutter or cut into small cubes to make it easier to assemble.